BarisAlbayrakIEEE/PersistentDAG/README.md

 # Persistent Directed Acyclic Graph (DAG)

 ## 1. Caution
-the following two header files are kind of the two versions of the persistent DAG interface:
+The following two header files are kind of the two versions of the persistent DAG interface:
 1. [1st version of the Persistent DAG, PersistentDAG_1.h](PersistentDAG_1.h)
 2. [2nd version of the Persistent DAG, PersistentDAG_2.h](PersistentDAG_2.h)

-see the documentation of [PersistentDAG_2.h](PersistentDAG_2.h) for the differences between the two.
+See the documentation of [PersistentDAG_2.h](PersistentDAG_2.h) for the differences between the two.

 ## 2. Introduction
 **Definition**\
 Graph is a kind of dynamic linked data structure.
 It allows both **many-to-one** and **one-to-many** relationships unlike a tree which only allows one-to-many.
 As a result of the many-to-one relation, a graph may have more than one paths between two nodes.
 A graph data structure may be directed or not.
 The DAG here implements the ancestor and descendant directions **topologically** which yields a **directed graph** data structure.
-The topological difference with the ancestor and descendant relations is not realized by definition (both use `std::vector`) but **hidden in the algorithms conceptually**. this is a result of the procedural approach followed in the definition of the DAG. i will explain the issue in detail in the following paragraphs.
+The topological difference with the ancestor and descendant relations is not realized by definition (both use `std::vector`) but **hidden in the algorithms conceptually**.
+This is a result of the procedural approach followed in the definition of the DAG.
+I will explain the issue in detail in the following paragraphs.

-**the invariant of the DAG requires the absence of directed cycles.** a cycle is a path with **more than one node** for which **the beginning and the end nodes are the same**. this DAG interface allows directed cycles in an *invalid state*. in other words, when a node is involved in a directed cycle, the state of the DAG becomes invalid until the cycle is defeated.
+**The invariant of the DAG requires the absence of directed cycles.**
+A cycle is a path with **more than one node** for which **the beginning and the end nodes are the same**.
+This DAG interface allows directed cycles in an *invalid state*.
+In other words, when a node is involved in a directed cycle, the state of the DAG becomes invalid until the cycle is defeated.
-**the algorithms are immune to the cycles and the iterations skip the cycled nodes.** in summary, as stated above, the DAG allows directed cycles in an invalid state. so, why not calling Directed Graph (DG) if cycles are allowed. the reason is to emphasize that the cycles are not desired. the algorithms are designed to keep the state of the DAG against the directed cycles. when a user action yields a directed cycle, the DAG terminates the action and inform the user about the cycle formation. the user intentionally can insist on the action causing the cycle. then, the action is executed and the DAG will take care of the cycle waiting for the user to terminate the cycle by modifying the node relations.
+**The algorithms are immune to the cycles and the iterations skip the cycled nodes.**
+In summary, as stated above, the DAG allows directed cycles in an invalid state.
+So, why not calling Directed Graph (DG) if cycles are allowed.
+The reason is to emphasize that the cycles are not desired.
+The algorithms are designed to keep the state of the DAG against the directed cycles.
+When a user action yields a directed cycle, the DAG terminates the action and inform the user about the cycle formation.
+The user intentionally can insist on the action causing the cycle.
+Then, the action is executed and the DAG will take care of the cycle waiting for the user to terminate the cycle by modifying the node relations.

 **Desing Methodology**\
 This DAG interface follows up the concepts coming from: